Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Detection prospects

 \subsection{Comparison with other results}

-Our results for the minimal value $\rho_{0\star}$ of the bulk density $\rho_0$ that can be measured (i.e., its detection threshold) is close to the results for $\sigma_0$ obtained in \cite{Cardoso:2019rou} from collisionless dynamical friction, for the B-DECIGO, ET and ADv-LIGO events and for the LISA interferometer in the MBBH and IBBH cases.
-Indeed, as noticed above, the expression (\ref{eq:DF}) for the dynamical friction drag force is quite general and applies to most media, from collisionless particles to gaseous media and scalar-field dark matter scenarios, up to some multiplicative factor.
-This is not surprising, since in the supersonic regime pressure forces and self-interactions are negligible.
-However, the Coulomb logarithm and validity criteria depend on the medium and its detailed properties.
-For instance, for collisionless particles with a monochromatic velocity distribution, that is, a Dirac peak at velocity $v_c$ (which plays the role of $c_s$) the classical result for the dynamical friction \cite{Chandrasekhar:1943ys} vanishes if the compact object moves at a velocity $v<v_c$.
-In our case, the dynamical friction vanishes if $v<c_s$ \cite{Boudon:2022dxi}.
-Because for the B-DECIGO, ET and ADv-LIGO events and for the LISA interferometer in the MBBH and IBBH cases, the threshold $\rho_{0\star}$ that we obtain in Figs.~\ref{fig:LISA_results} and \ref{fig:Detectors_results} is within the region where the dynamical friction is efficient for both BHs, we thus recover results similar to \cite{Cardoso:2019rou} (where the Coulomb logarithm is taken to be of order unity).
+Our results for the minimal value $\rho_{0\star}$ of the bulk density $\rho_0$ that can be measured (i.e., its detection threshold) are close to the results obtained in Fig.~2 of \cite{Cardoso:2019rou} from collisionless dynamical friction, for the DECIGO, ET and ADv-LIGO events and for the LISA interferometer in the MBBH and IBBH cases, and somewhat more optimistic than the Bayesian analysis of \cite{santoro2023constraints}.
+While, as noticed above, the scalings of the expression (\ref{eq:DF}) for the dynamical friction drag force are quite general and apply to most media, from collisionless particles to gaseous media and scalar-field dark matter scenarios, up to some numerical factors, it is not the reason for the similarity in our outcomes.
+Our main determinant for the detection threshold, as outlined in Eq.(\ref{eq:rho0-star}), is the accretion drag force, not the dynamical friction.
+However, in the high-frequency regime the accretion contribution (\ref{eq:Psi-acc}) shows the same scaling as the dynamical friction contribution (\ref{eq:Psi-df}), $\Psi \sim (\NewtonG^3 {\cal M}^2 \rho_0/c^6) (\pi \NewtonG {\cal M} f/c^3)^{-16/3}$, up to numerical factors and ratios of the binary masses.
+This explains why we recover similar results to those of Fig.~2 of \cite{Cardoso:2019rou} for the cases where the binary masses are similar and those mass ratios are of the order of unity.

-For the IMRIs case with the LISA interferometer, we also recover the result of \cite{Cardoso:2019rou} with $\rho_{0\star} \sim 10^{-17} {\rm g/cm^3}$, which corresponds to the second small detection area where both BHs experience dynamical friction.
-However, as seen in the plot, this detection domain does not extend to arbitrarily larger densities.
-Instead, it only appears for a narrow range of densities because at higher bulk density $\rho_0$ the larger BH is subsonic and has a greatly reduced dynamical friction (zero within our approximation).
-The main detection domain appears at much higher densities, $\rho_0 \gtrsim 10^{-9} {\rm g/cm^3}$, when the dynamical friction experienced by the smaller BH becomes large enough to make an impact on the gravitational waveform.